 Ms. Jeang has been spotlighted by major news publications, such as Forbes, CNBC, The Wall Street Journal and International Business Times, and regularly guests on the Chinese radio station KAZN AM 1300 and CRAVE television network.
 She frequently authors articles published by the Daily Journal, The Recorder, National Law Journal and more.
 She has received numerous honors and awards including: Southern California Super Lawyer Rising Stars – 2013; “Top Women Lawyers” – Los Angeles Daily Journal – 2013; Certificate of Excellence – Los Angeles County Child Support Service; “Thought Leader” – Diversity Journal – 2013; and the 2013 ARAG Helping Hands Award

 Ms. Jeang joined the AYC Board of Directors in 2013 and became the Second Vice President in 2014.

-After graduating from the University of California cum laude in (what year), K.T.
+After graduating from the University of California cum laude, K.T.
 Leung started his career as an accountant and has been serving the Southern California community ever since.
-He established Leung Accountancy Corporation in (what year), one of the leading accounting firms in the Asian-American business community in the Los Angeles area.
+He established Leung Accountancy Corporation, one of the leading accounting firms in the Asian-American business community in the Los Angeles area.
 K.T. published numerous articles in various newspapers and media and is also authoring a book entitled, “U.S. Business Taxation”, Chinese edition, to be published worldwide.